The Ultimate Guide to Credit Cards

 2. Cards with setup fees: Several subprime cards require a setup fee that you must pay before an approved card can ship.
 The same delays that afflict security deposits for secured cards apply here.
 The issuer will likely cancel your application if you don’t pay the fee within 30 to 60 days.
 You can use delivery tracking to avoid a nightmare scenario where your check gets lost in the mail and causes the issuer to revoke its approval.

-Some cards offer expedited delivery, often for a fee, but Discover always expedites shipments at no extra cost.
+Some cards offer expedited delivery, often for a fee.
 If you need it right away, choose a card that offers same-day use via virtual credit card account numbers.
 For example, cards from Capital One can access Eno for virtual account numbers.

 What Is a Store Card?